nuvla/documentation/docs/docs/nuvla/advanced-usage/compose-options.md

 Compose application, and thus all of your containers will be executed within the host that is exposing your infrastructure endpoint.

-# Multi-node Docker cluster
+# Multi-node Docker swarm cluster

 In the case of multi-node Docker cluster running in Docker swarm mode, the addition of the host devices to the containers is not natively supported by Docker.
 However, it is still possible to make this functionality work, following a `docker-in-docker` approach.

 ## Docker-in-docker with sidecar container